venkat-narahari/Assignment-html-1/README.md

 ## Files

-- `index.html`: This is the main HTML file that contains the structure and content of the website.
+- `index.html`: This is the main HTML file containing the website's structure and content.

 - `style.css`: This CSS file provides styling to the HTML elements, defining the layout, fonts, and colors.